Bow Wow (rapper): 1987–2001: Early life and Beware of Dog

 Bow Wow was born Shad Gregory Moss in Columbus, Ohio, the son of Teresa Rena Caldwell (née Jones) and Alfonso Preston Moss.
 At age three, he became interested in rap.
 Under the moniker "Kid Gangsta", he began rapping recreationally at age six; he was also a fan of N.W.A at that age.
-In 1993, he performed at a concert in Los Angeles, and was noticed by rapper Snoop Dogg, who subsequently gave him a stage name, "Lil' Bow Wow".
+In 1993, he performed at a concert in Los Angeles, and was noticed by rapper Snoop Doggy Dogg, who subsequently gave him a stage name, "Lil' Bow Wow".
 He then appeared on the Doggystyle album on the track, "Gz and Hustlas", and on The Arsenio Hall Show in late 1993.
 He also appeared in the "Gin and Juice" music video.
 Furthermore, he was supposed to appear on the Murder Was the Case soundtrack with the song "After 3", featuring Kurupt, Jewell, and CPO Boss Hogg, but it remained in the vault until the early 2010s.

 In 1998, at the age of eleven, Bow Wow met record producer Jermaine Dupri, who helped shape his career.
 In 1999, the soundtrack to the movie Wild Wild West featured his song "Stick Up" with Dupri.
 At the age of 13, in 2000, he debuted with the album Beware of Dog under the stage name Lil' Bow Wow.
 Its debut single was "Bounce with Me", which featured R&B girl group Xscape.
 The album also included "Bow Wow (That's My Name)" featuring Snoop Dogg, which topped the rap chart, "Puppy Love", and "Ghetto Girls".
 The Recording Industry Association of America certified Beware of Dog double platinum on March 5, 2001, signifying sales of two million copies.
 In a 2009 interview, the rapper claimed that the album had sold over 3 million copies since its release.